Fellowship-of-the-Link/tftmap/project/Task boards/Project tasks.md

 - [ ] Figure out internal hyperlinks
 - [ ] Discuss internal project pages vs. external-facing pages
 - [ ] Finalise how we will use "confidence in score"
-	- in Tools page, highest confidence content appears on top
-	- same for Practice pages?
 - [ ] add 'download .md of this page' link to massive.wiki template, incorporate into [[How to contribute]]
 - [ ] logo and favicons

 ***